-Frosted: Creates a look of etched glass on mirrors or doors, and can be matched with stencils for a customized decorative look.
+Frosted: Create the look of etched glass on mirrors or doors, and match with stencils for a customized decorative look.

-Finish Coating: Lacquers can be applied in multiple coats to produce a high luster finish to all types of items – looks especially stunning on furniture.
+Finish Coating: Apply lacquers in multiple coats to add a high luster finish to all types of items – looks especially stunning on furniture.
 Urethane coatings can be used over stains or as a protective finish (available in gloss, semi-gloss or satin).

-Specialty: Spray paints can be found in other types of finishes including, metallic, reflective, antique or stone in addition to patinas like verdigris, hammered or rust.
+Specialty: Spray paints can be found in specialty finishes including metallic, reflective, antique and stone, in addition to patinas like verdigris, hammered or rust.

 Many brands have nozzles designed to maximize consistent output and minimize risk of dripping.
-For a few dollars, you can purchase a handle that will snap onto the can to ease hand strain and increase control.
+For a few dollars, you can purchase a snap-on handle to ease hand strain and increase control.
 Best of all, several finishes do not require a primer coat and can be applied directly to a clean, dry surface.
 If you do need to prime, however, you can find one-coat primers that aren’t gritty, allowing you to skip pre-sanding before top-coating.